-- Be a positive role model to students from a wide range of backgrounds.
+- Be a positive role model for students from a wide range of backgrounds.

 - Help us build a foundation for scientific literacy in the next generation.

-- Provide much needed resources and support to Portland area schools.
+- Provide much needed resources and support to schools in the Portland Metro.

-- Get out of the bubble and learn more about the Portland community.
+- Get out of the Reed bubble and learn more about the Portland community.